arthurlogilab/openstack-automation/README.md

 file_roots:
   base:
     - /srv/salt/
-  havana:
+  icehouse:
     - (project-directory)/file
 pillar_roots:
   base:
     - /srv/pillar
-  havana:
+  icehouse:
     - (project-directory)/pillar

 </pre>

-This will add the havana environment to your saltstack.
+This will add the icehouse environment to your saltstack.
 The 'file_roots' will have [state definitions](http://docs.saltstack.com/topics/tutorials/starting_states.html "Salt States") in a bunch of '.sls' files and the few special directories, while the 'pillar_roots' has your cluster definition.

 At this stage I assume that you have two machines 'mercury' and 'venus' (these are their hostnames as well as their minion id) added to the salt master.
 See [setting up salt minion](http://docs.saltstack.com/topics/tutorials/walkthrough.html#setting-up-a-salt-minion "minion setup") to add minions to the master.
 The pillar definition file shown at the begining has a key 'cluster_type'.
 We will use this key to deliver commands to the two machines alone like so.